dcostasonu16/Spec-check/README.md

 ---

 ### Ethical AI & SDGs
-PromptArmor is designed with the **UN Sustainable Development Goals** in mind, specifically:
+Privora is designed with the **UN Sustainable Development Goals** in mind, specifically:
 * **SDG 4 (Quality Education):** Enabling students to use AI tools safely without compromising their digital privacy.
 * **SDG 9 (Industry, Innovation, and Infrastructure):** Building secure and resilient digital infrastructure for the AI era.